Lake Makgadikgadi: Origin and history

 Approximately 3 million years ago, strong easterly winds formed long dunes, which ran from east to west across the middle of the Kalahari Desert.
-During wetter times, these dunes channeled the great rivers of the area, the Okavango, Chobe, and Upper Zambezi, southeastward to join with the Limpopo River and drain into the Indian Ocean.
+During wetter times, these dunes channeled the great rivers of the area, the Okavango, Chobe, and Upper Zambezi, southeastward to join with the Limpopo River and into the Indian Ocean.

-Northern Botswana has a series of deep, underlying fault lines running beneath its sands.
-These faults are thought to be the southernmost extensions of the same system of parallel fault lines that are pulling away from each other and have formed East Africa's Great Rift Valley.
-Parts of the courses of both the Linyanti River and Chobe River, mark the line of these faults today.
+Northern Botswana has a series of deep, underlying fault lines running beneath the sand.
+These faults are thought to be the southernmost extensions of the same system of parallel fault lines that are pulling away from each other and formed the East Africa's Great Rift Valley.
+Parts of the courses of both the Linyanti River and Chobe River mark the line of these faults today.

 Approximately 2 million years ago, the fault known as the Ovamboland-Kalahari-Zimbabwe axis (which runs from NE to SW from Harare through Bulawayo and ends in the east side of the Kalahari Desert) moved in an epeirogenic flexure, and cut off the drainage route into the Limpopo.
-The blocked outflow allowed for the creation of Lake Makgadikgadi.
+The blocked outflow allowed the creation of Lake Makgadikgadi.

 The great Magwikwe Sand Ridge between Savuti and North Gate probably defined one of its northwestern shorelines.
 Another is thought to have been the less obvious Gidikwe Sand Ridge lying just to the west of the western border of the present Makgadikgadi National Park.

 Wave-washed features can be found on several of the Kalahari's higher places in this region.
 The eastern side of the Ghoha Hills, north of Savuti, is a particularly clear example of this.
 Round, water-eroded pebbles can also be found.

 As the millennia passed, the lake filled to capacity.
 It began to overflow about 20,000 years ago, taking the lowest point in the watershed in the north east as its new outlet.
-This caused the middle and lower Zambezi Rivers to connect, forming the Victoria Falls.
+This caused the middle and lower Zambezi Rivers to connect, forming Victoria Falls.
 With the water now able to flow out of the basin, Lake Makgadikgadi drained partially and its average level decreased.

 A drier climatic period followed, which increased evaporation and decreased the flow of the rivers that fed the lake.
 By about 10,000 years ago the drying of Lake Makgadikgadi was in an advanced stage.
 Sediment and debris from the Okavango River and windblown sand were gradually filling the lake.

 The Gumare fault formed and lowered the land.
 As a result, the water of the Okavango River spread out over a much larger area of land than it previously had, forming the now characteristic fan-shaped inland delta of the Okavango, which further reduced the water that flowed into Lake Makgadikgadi and hastened its demise.